luije87/documentation/csv.rst

 email_address                   Staff member's email address.
 In general this should be a .edu address username                        Staff member's username.
-This MUST be unique and should not be something that changes user_type                       Should be "Career Services" auth_identifier                   This is the identifier that is required if you use Single Sign On.
+This MUST be unique and should not be something that changes user_type                       Should be "Career Services" auth_identifier                   This is the identifier that is required if you use Single Sign On. **Must be unique; This cannot be applied to both a staff and student's account**
 ================================= ======================================================================================

 Recommended Fields